-Ex-MotoGP champion Nieto, 70, hurt in quad bike crash
+Former motorcyling world champion Nieto, 70, hurt in quad bike crash

 1 Min Read

-MADRID (Reuters) - Former MotoGP world champion Angel Nieto is in a "serious but not critical" condition in hospital in Ibiza after the quad bike the 70-year-old was riding collided with a car on Wednesday, Spanish media reported.
+MADRID (Reuters) - Former motorcyling world champion Angel Nieto is in a "serious but not critical" condition in hospital in Ibiza after the quad bike the 70-year-old was riding collided with a car on Wednesday, Spanish media reported.

-The reports said Nieto struck his head when he was flung from his bike after it was hit from behind on the Santa Gertrudis main road.
+They said Nieto, who won multiple titles in the 50cc and 125cc categories, struck his head when he was flung from his bike after it was hit from behind on the Santa Gertrudis main road.

 Nieto, whose sons Pablo and Angel Jr were also racers, won 13 world titles in a career lasting from 1964 to 1986, but for superstitious reasons refers to his total as '12 plus one'.

-Note: (This version of the story was corrected to make clear he was a multiple world champion but not in MotoGP)